Athletics at the 2002 West Asian Games

-A number of West Asian Games champions went on to win at the 2002 Asian Games later that year: Fawzi Al-Shammari won the 400 m, Hadi Soua'an Al-Somaily won the 400 m hurdles, Khamis Abdullah Saifeldin won the 3000 m steeplechase and Salem Al-Ahmedi won the triple jump.
-Further to this, West Asian silver medallists Jamal Al-Saffar and Mukhlid Al-Otaibi topped the podium at the Asian Games and Hussein Al-Sabee (third in the long jump here) was another Asian Games champion.
-Many athletes were also medallists at the 2002 Asian Athletics Championships held in August later that year.
+A number of West Asian Games champions went on to win at the 2002 Asian Games held in October later that year: Fawzi Al-Shammari won the 400 m, Hadi Soua'an Al-Somaily won the 400 m hurdles, Khamis Abdullah Saifeldin won the 3000 m steeplechase and Salem Al-Ahmadi won the triple jump.
+West Asian silver medallists Jamal Al-Saffar and Mukhlid Al-Otaibi also topped the podium at the Asian Games and Hussein Al-Sabee (third in the long jump here) was another Asian Games champion.
+Many athletes from this edition of the West Asian Games were also medallists at the 2002 Asian Athletics Championships held in August later that year.